-One of the most iconic hikes in South America and one of the top 5 ranked treks in the world, the Inca Trail is an impressive mix of climate zones, topography and ancient history.
-But between 3 am wakeup calls and a proverbial crapshoot for toilets (aka holes), what is it really like?
+One of the most iconic hikes in South America and one of the top five ranked treks in the world, the Inca Trail is an impressive mix of climate zones, topography and ancient history.
+But between 3 am wake up calls and a proverbial crapshoot for toilets (aka holes), what is it really like?
 And is it worth it?

 One major misconception is that you’re hiking up to Machu Picchu.
 You’re actually starting at about 9,000 feet, scaling one massive pass at 14,000 feet, going back down to 11,000 feet, and scaling another peak at 13,000 feet before finally descending upon the Sacred Valley.
 The traditional four-day route is rated as moderate difficulty and spends on average 6-8 hours a day hiking.
-It’s both physically and mentally exhausting with your brain working on overdrive trying to process all that’s transpired throughout the years in that very location.
-Here are a few other things I noted along the way.
+It’s both physically and mentally challenging with your brain working on overdrive trying to process all that’s transpired throughout the years in that very location.

 It Requires Serious Pre-Planning

 Normally one for spontaneous trips, you can’t just show up and expect to hike Machu Picchu.
-For the classic route, they only allow 500 people a day on the trail (for conservation reasons) so you have to book your travel at least three to six months in advance to get approved for a pass.
-And as one who usually likes to do my own thing, you have to go with a designation tour guide.
+They only allow 500 people a day on the trail for the classic route (for conservation reasons) so you have to book your travel at least three to six months in advance to get approved for a pass.
+And as one who generally likes to do my own thing, you also have to go with a designated tour guide.
 While there are plenty of groups and private guides to choose from, do your homework.
 I picked the one with the best reviews (mostly of the food, of course), but they also happened to be known as the “super hiker” group, which I conveniently missed.
-On day two, where most groups setup camp for the night was merely our lunch stop.
+On day two, where most groups set up camp for the night was merely our lunch stop.
 Had I known we’d be summiting both passes (and one ominously called Dead Woman’s Pass at that) in one excruciating day, I probably would have gone with a group called something more like, “we’re pretending to be outdoorsy by buying out REI.”

 It’s Definitely Not a Walk in the Park